Patelso9/portfolio-react/README.md

 * Express.js
 * Restful API

+## New Packages used
+* @emotion/styled
+* react-instagram-embed: need to delete

+## Resources Used
+* IG embed in Gatsby: https://www.tiagofsanchez.com/blog/2021-01-12-hack-to-embed-instagram-in-gatbsy/

 ## Problem Solved
 Allows one to easily search all online data linked to one's profile